 UrlEdge

-Permanent 301 Redirects That Protect Your SEO
+Permanent 301 Redirects That Protect Migration Traffic

-Don't let a site migration kill your traffic.
-URLEdge's edge-native 301 redirects preserve SEO signal continuity while delivering <30ms latency globally.
+Move pages, folders, or domains without sending old links to 404s.
+UrlEdge's edge-native 301 redirects preserve SEO signal continuity while delivering <30ms latency globally.

 https://